apoorva-sriv/MonoUniversity/README.md

 12)Click on SHOP

-13)Click on all buttons, all with change.
+13)Click on all buy buttons, all buy buttons will change and indicate the item is bought for admin.

 14)Leave the SHOP.